 Link building is critical for good SEO.
 What does this mean?
 A link is like a vote for your website, but not all links are created equal.

 You’ve gotta be doing link marketing if your objective is to gain visibility for your website in the search engines.
 So how do we take this painful process and turn it into something that produces great results?

-- how-to content (videos, blog posts, etc.)
+- How-to content (videos, blog posts, etc.)

-- share an opinion
+- Share an opinion

-- discuss breaking news and how it affects your industry, product, or service
+- Discuss breaking news and how it affects your industry, product, or service

-- create an infographic
+- Create an infographic